*Latest Operational Update* We're Hiring! Combined Ground Blessing for 2nd George Hammond Build & a Fund for Humanity Build

 the day’s materials and hours to build a world for Norma; “A world where everyone has a decent place to live.”

-–Kris Medina
+–Kris Lewis

 Executive Director/CEO